Popniten/2dv610-assignment-2-pe22gq-oe222ca/2dv610-system-test.md

 ## 1.1.
 Test overview

-The execution of this plan should test an abandoned open source software, to see if it is stable and performant enough to be used by our client, _Software Development Company (SDC)_, for their intention of having a small web server for a wide range of Internet of Things applications.
+The execution of this plan should test an abandoned open source software, to see if it is stable and performant enough to be used by our client, _Software Development Company (SDC)_, for their intention of having a small web server for a wide range of Internet of Things applications and hardware.

 ## 1.2.
 Goals and objectives

 Internet of Things applications are usually lower end hardware that does not need to handle extreme user load, but need to be reliable when accessed.
 As many IoT-application might not need to handle more than a maximum of a couple of hundred user simultaniously.
 So for this server application and test strategy, the Test Lead has set the minimum number of the server to handle to 200.

+The goal of the test plan is to see if the abandoned server software is suitable for _SDC_ to use for their IoT applications, and outline what bugs exists in the web server.
+This is needed to plan for further development of the server application, if it is deemed good enough by the stakeholders.

 ## 1.3.
 Resources